dullroar/ten-steps-to-linux-survival/Step01.md

 ```

 Note the differences and similarities.
 Both the paths are evaluated left to right.
 Both use
-separators between path components, a `;` for DOS and Windows, a
+separators between path components, a `;` for DOS and Windows, a `:` for Linux.
+Both delimit their
-`:` for Linux.
-Both delimit their directory names with slashes, with `\` for DOS and Windows and
-`/`\index{*@\texttt{/} (path separator)} for Linux.
-But Linux has no concept of a "drive
+directory names with slashes, with `\` for DOS and Windows and `/` for Linux.
+But Linux has no
-letter" like `C:` in Windows, and instead everything is mounted in a single namespace hierarchy
+concept of a "drive letter" like `C:` in Windows, and instead everything is mounted in a single
-starting at the root `/`.
-We'll be talking more about directories, paths and file systems in the
+namespace hierarchy starting at the root `/`.
+We'll be talking more about directories, paths and
-next chapter.
+file systems in the next chapter.
+\index{*@\texttt{/} (path separator)}

-Just to muddy the waters further, notice how Cygwin\drunx{Cygwin} under Windows shows the
+Just to muddy the waters further, notice how Cygwin under Windows shows the `PATH` environment
-`PATH`\drenv{PATH}{execution search path} environment variable with `bash` syntax but a combination of both Cygwin and
+variable with `bash` syntax but a combination of both Cygwin and Windows directories, and Windows
-Windows directories, and Windows drive letters like `C:` mapped to `/cygdrive/c`:
+drive letters like `C:` mapped to `/cygdrive/c`:
+\drenv{PATH}{execution search path}
+\drunx{Cygwin}

 \drcap{\texttt{PATH} environment variable in Cygwin}
 ```bash